KurtPreston/dotfiles/README.md

 # Dotfiles

-A clean, organized dotfiles repository that works with bash, zsh, and fish shells.
+A standard prompt, config, and aliases for bash, zsh, and fish shells.

 ## Installation